 And don’t miss out on the breakfast favorite loco moco — rice (fried, white or kimchi fried) topped with a hamburger patty and an egg, and soaked in brown gravy.
 While posh hotels include it on their menus, the best version is found in local diners like Harry’s Cafe in the Kakaako neighborhood.

-With the arrival of the farm-to-table movement in the Kaimuki and Chinatown neighborhoods, chefs are celebrating the best of Hawaii’s fish, greens, vegetables and fruit.
+One need not spend a fortune to experience Hawaii’s tropical bounty.
+With the arrival of the farm-to-table movement in the Kaimuki and Chinatown neighborhoods, chefs are celebrating the best of Hawaii’s fish, greens, vegetables and fruit just about everywhere.
 Discover ahi (tuna) seared rare with mango chutney, Chinese-style steamed opah (moonfish) with julienne daikon, ginger and lemongrass, or melt-in-your-mouth opakapaka (pink snapper) with a salad of local baby greens, watermelon radishes and avocado with a citron-vinaigrette dressing.
 Enjoy local Kona coffee with local fresh fruits — pineapple, apple bananas, mango, papaya, lilikoi and all varieties of citrus — either fresh on the plate or in luscious sorbets and ice creams.